promiscuous-io/robust-redis-lock/README.md

 or `false` if it could not be acquired.

 The `serializer` option needs to support both `load` and `dump`.

-The `data` param is optional and can be left out.
-You can retrieve data for a lock by using the `data` method after initialization.

 Note that if a lock is recovered there is no guarantee that the other process has died vs. that it is a slow running process.
 Therefore be very mindful of what